 COWGILL, Warren Crawford.
 Crangeville, Idaho 19.12.1929 — New Haven 20.6.1985.
 U.S. IE Linguist.
 Professor at Yale.
 Son of George Dewey C. and Ruby Eugenia Smith.
 Educated at Stanford (B.A.
 1952 in classics, under H. Fraenkel) and, now studying IE and linguistics under Tedesco, Thieme et al., at Yale (M.A.
 1953, Ph.D.
 1957).
 Taught comparative IE linguistics at Yale: 1956-60 Instructor, 1960-63 Assistant Professor, 1963-72 Associate Professor, and from 1972 until death full Professor.
+Died of cancer.
 Twin brother of anthropologist George Cowgill.
 Married 1966 Sheila Blau Levitsky, one daughter, divorced, and 1970 Kathryn Louise Markhus.

 Publications: “Ablaut, accent and umlaut in the Tocharian subjunctive”, W. W. Arndt (ed.), Studies in historical linguistics in honor of G. S. Lane.
 1967, 171-181; “The aorists and perfects of Old Persian”, KZ 82, 1968, 259-268; “The First Person Singular Medio-Passive of Indo-Iranian”, Kuiper Vol. 1968, 24-31; articles on Greek and IE, etc..

-– J. Klein (ed.): The collected writings of Warren Cowgill.
+– J. S. Klein (ed.): The collected writings of Warren Cowgill.
 58+578 p.
 Ann Arbor NY 2006 (all published articles and reviews and a number of unpublished ones).